eProsima/all-docs/source/dds-suite/dds_suite.rst

 eProsima Micro XRCE-DDS
 -----------------------

-To launch the Micro XRCE-DDS Agent, from a terminal run
+To launch the *Micro XRCE-DDS Agent*, from a terminal run:

 .. code-block:: bash

     MicroXRCEAgent udp4 -p 2019 -r /root/agent.refs &

-With the Agent started, you can now run the ShapesDemo
+With the Agent started, you can now run the *Shapes Demo* application:

 .. code-block:: bash

     ShapesDemo &

-And launch the ShapeDemoClient, a demo client used to send data to the ShapesDemo via the Micro XRCE-DDS Agent.
+And launch the ShapeDemoClient, a demo client used to send data to *Shapes Demo* via the *Micro XRCE-DDS Agent*.

 .. code-block:: bash

     ShapeDemoClient --udp4 127.0.0.1 2019

 Inside that client, you can now follow the steps detailed in the `eProsima XRCE-DDS Shapes Demo page
-<https://micro-xrce-dds.docs.eprosima.com/en/latest/shapes_demo.html>`_ to send data to the ShapesDemo.
+<https://micro-xrce-dds.docs.eprosima.com/en/latest/shapes_demo.html>`_ to send data to *Shapes Demo*.